Treats severe acne.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using tetracycline (Sumycin®), St. John's wort, a vitamin A supplement, or a steroid medicine (such as cortisone, dexamethasone, hydrocortisone, prednisolone, prednisone, Medrol®, or Orapred®).
-Tell your doctor if you are also using a medicine to control seizures, such as carbamazepine (Tegretol®), phenobarbital, or phenytoin (Dilantin®).
+- Make sure your doctor knows if you also use tetracycline (Sumycin®), St John's wort, a vitamin A supplement, or a steroid medicine (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®).
+Tell your doctor if you also use phenytoin (Dilantin®).

 Warnings While Using This Medicine

 - Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you or your child have any of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin; chills; diarrhea; itching; joint or muscle pain; rash; red skin lesions, often with a purple center; sores, ulcers, or white spots in the mouth or on the lips; or unusual tiredness or weakness.
+Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, a rash, sores or ulcers on the skin, or fever or chills while you use this medicine.

-- Do not donate blood while using this medicine or for 1 month after your last dose.
+- Do not donate blood while you use this medicine or for 1 month after your last dose.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.

-- It is very important that you or your child not use wax epilation to remove hair or have any cosmetic procedures to smooth your skin (e.g., dermabrasion, laser) while you are taking this medicine and for 6 months after stopping it.
+- Do not use wax epilation to remove hair or have any cosmetic procedures to smooth your skin (such as dermabrasion, laser) while you take this medicine and for 6 months after you stop it.
 Isotretinoin can increase your chance of scarring from these procedures.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.